skwyddie/m3aawg65/README.md

 # M3AAWG 65 — Links & References

 A curated collection of resources, analyses, research and demos related to the **Model Context Protocol (MCP)**, agent-to-agent attacks, and related security topics discussed during M3AAWG 65.
+These refer to the original research with embedded demos.

 > NOTE: This repository is a link directory only.
 Follow each linked resource for origin, context and full details.